Luck Be a Landlord: Reception

 Rock Paper Shotgun said it is a "compulsive celebration of silliness, and a successful parody" of capitalism.
 Commenting on the mix of genres, Eurogamer called it "a surprisingly compelling mix" and TouchArcade said it is a perfect blend of deck-building and gambling despite initially seemingly like it might be a momentary distraction.
 Pocket Gamer said it is "simple on the surface but full of depth" and "insanely addicting".
+In a more mixed review, Push Square praised the game's unique premise but criticized its design as "inflexible" and didn't enjoy the lack of roguelike momentum.

 The game was banned in thirteen countries on Google Play for violating its policies on simulated gambling.
 DiIorio disputes the claim's inconsistency by comparing Luck Be a Landlord with similar microtransaction-based video games that are nonetheless available in those countries.